sienar-cms/sienar/docs/devs/api/ISienarPlugin.md

 /// <summary>
 /// Configures dashboard items to be registered for the current user session
 /// </summary>
-/// <param name="dashboardProvider">the <see cref="IMenuProvider"/> containing dashboard item definitions</param>
+/// <param name="dashboardProvider">the <see cref="IDashboardProvider"/> containing dashboard item definitions</param>
-void SetupDashboard(IMenuProvider dashboardProvider);
+void SetupDashboard(IDashboardProvider dashboardProvider);
 ```

-This method uses a version of the `IMenuProvider` keyed to provide dashboard items instead of menu items. `SetupDashboard()` supports adding links to a series of sections, similar to the cPanel UI.
+This method uses the `IDashboardProvider`, which is a container for named dashboard sections. `SetupDashboard()` supports adding links to a series of sections, similar to the cPanel UI.
 Dashboards support a limited set of features compared to menus.
-More information is available in the guide at the end of this README, under `Customization > Using configuration providers > IMenuProvider`.
+More information is available in the [dashboards guide](/devs/guides/plugin-providers/adding-dashboard-items).

 ### SetupMenu